 The group will travel by van ~960km to Mammoth Cave National Park, KY.
 We will be staying at the Cave Research Foundation base at Hamilton Valley, immediately east of MCNP.
 Accommodation will be in bunkhouses and the adjacent facility building.
-Catering will be largely self-organised (see below).
+Catering will be largely our own efforts (see below).
 From Hamilton Valley, day trips will run out to the surrounding region.
-Evenings after meals, a discussion of the day's topic will be held allowing questions, clarification and exploration leading to a brief one page summary.
+Evenings after meals, small tutorial sessions will be held to discuss and review the day's topic to allow questions, clarification and exploration.
 See the itinerary below.
-(Note final scheduling is still being worked out due to uncertain access and availability of some local hosts.)
+(Note final scheduling is still contingent on access and availability of some local hosts.)